 In the distribution phase, dictators are matched with a sequence of other participants.
-In each distributional decision, the dictator obtains information on the pair's working time, output, and the rate of return participants face.
+In each distributional decision, the dictator obtains information on the pair's working time, output, and the piece rate participants face.
 As in Cappelen et al. (2007), dictators make multiple distribution decisions to distinguish between four different fairness positions: egalitarianism, choice egalitarianism, meritocracy, and libertarianism.
 The authors conjecture that choice egalitarians would make their distributional decisions based on the chosen working time.
 Still, they would not hold individuals responsible for their productivity, assuming that productivity in this task would be interpreted as a non-discretionary pre-determined trait.
 On the contrary, meritocrats would make their distributional decision based on all output-relevant traits, i.e., the chosen working time and the participant's productivity.

 Similar to Cappelen et al. (2007), the authors use a structural model to estimate the relative frequency of the considered fairness positions in a sample of Norwegian university students and recent alumni.
 Their results suggest that 24% in their sample are strict egalitarians, 7% are choice egalitarians, 41% are meritocrats, and 29% of the dictators behave in accordance with the libertarian position.
 This result suggests that the more inequality-accepting meritocratic position garners more support than the more inequality-averse choice-egalitarian position.
-It is noteworthy, however, that the distinction between choice egalitarians and meritocrats relies on the assumption that participants interpret productivity in this task not as a choice but as an exogenously assigned individual characteristic.
-This assumption would be violated if dictators assume that some participants choose to work more intensely in the production period than others, or that their given productivity results from choices they made outside of the experiment, e.g., human capital investments, training, etc.